4.10.9 Workpaper System and Case File Assembly

 Exception:

-3. The assertion or non-assertion of penalties must be documented on Lead Sheet 300-1 whenever an audit results in a deficiency.
+2. Whenever an audit results in a deficiency or in cases of an erroneous claim for refund or credit, the assertion or non-assertion of penalties must be documented in the case file (on lead sheet 300-1, a separate penalty lead sheet, or on a supporting workpaper).
+See Documenting Lead Sheets and Workpapers job aid for procedures on how to document penalties in the case file.
 The extent of the documentation will depend on the nature of the adjustments and the amounts involved.
-Canned statements (e.g. "negligence penalty applicable" or "negligence penalty deemed to be not applicable" ), are not sufficient.
+Canned statements (e.g., "negligence penalty applicable" or "negligence penalty deemed to be not applicable" ) are not sufficient.

 Penalties: Dollar Criteria

-1. The examiner must include documentation supporting assertion or non-assertion of a penalty on Lead Sheet 300-1 whenever the understatement of tax exceeds the dollar criteria for applying the penalty.
+1. The examiner must include documentation supporting assertion or non-assertion of a penalty on lead sheet 300-01 whenever the understatement of tax exceeds the dollar criteria for applying the penalty.
 Written managerial approval is also required.
-See IRM 4.10.9.7.8.2.
+See IRM 4.10.9.8.6.2.

 Example:

-The assertion or non-assertion of the substantial understatement penalty under IRC 6662(d) must be addressed when the understatement exceeds the greater of 10% of the tax required to be shown on the return, or $5,000 ($10,000 for corporations other than S corporations or personal holding companies).
+The assertion or non-assertion of the substantial understatement penalty under IRC 6662(d) must be addressed when the understatement exceeds the greater of 10% (5% in the case of any taxpayer claiming the IRC 199A deduction) of the tax required to be shown on the return, or $5,000 ($10,000 for corporations other than S corporations or personal holding companies).

-2. Managerial review and approval is also required on the non-assertion of penalties when there is a substantial understatement of tax under IRC 6662(d).
-The group manager must personally approve non-assertion of the penalty, and should document his or her involvement on Lead Sheet 300-1.
+2. Supervisory review and approval is also required for the non-assertion of penalties when there is a substantial understatement of tax under IRC 6662(d) or an erroneous claim for refund or credit under IRC 6676.
+The group manager must personally approve non-assertion of the penalty, and should document their involvement on the Civil Penalty Assertion Lead Sheet (Tab 1 within lead sheet 300-01 in RGS).

 Documenting Fraud Consideration and Civil Fraud Penalty